 I can imagine the boardroom scene.

-STUDIO BOSS: We’ve been bought by China’s top theatre group.
+STUDIO BOSS: We’ve been bought out by China’s top theatre group.
 Now what?
-STUDIO EXEC: Yeah, and first picture they want gotta be set in China.
+STUDIO EXEC: Yeah, and first picture they want, gotta be set in China.
 STUDIO BOSS: Tall order.
-We’ve got diddly-squat set in China.
-STUDIO EXEC: We got a storyline about a couple of mercenaries fighting wolf packs.
+We’ve got diddly-squat scripts set in China.
+STUDIO EXEC: How about a couple of mercenaries fighting wolf packs?
 STUDIO BOSS: So?
+What’s that got to do with commies?

 (Junior executives shuffle their files, avoid eye contact, lost for ideas.)

 STUDIO EXEC: So … we switch it to two soldiers in China fighting for the Emperor.
-STUDIO BOSS: That’s got legs.
+STUDIO BOSS: Hmm.
+Got legs.
 The language barrier, how do we deal with it?
 STUDIO EXEC: We hire director, Zhang Yimou.
 He’s done big cast movies.
 STUDIO BOSS: Terrific.
 Matt Damon owes us a picture.
-Offer a contract.
+Lean on him.
 STUDIO EXEC: Yes, sir.
 And I can get Pedro Pascal for the European market.
-STUDIO BOSS: Great!
-Box office projections gives you $150 million budget, PR included.
+STUDIO ACCOUNTANT: (Worried) Big cast budget, could exceed $150 million.
+STUDIO BOSS: It’s only goddam money.
+Shoot it!

 The Great Wall is Matt Damon’s first foray into China, Zhang Yimou’s first English-language production, and the first film to come out of Legendary Pictures’ continent-hopping strategy, a production company bought by the Wanda Group of Chinese cinemas.
 The result is a whopping disappointment; in a nutshell: a hundred and one things to do on the Great Wall of China.